matthewmummert5/lightcrypt/README.md

 ###Getting Started

-First, you must generate your keys.This action will generate two files.
+First, you must generate your keys.
+This action will generate two files.
 One of them will be a `.sec` file, and the other will be a `.pub` file.
 Send your friend the `.pub` file, but make sure you PROTECT YOUR `.sec` FILES WITH YOUR LIFE
 ```
 ./lightcrypt -keygen
 ```